BassT23/Proxmox/README.md

 After that make the fingerprints.
 The used sequence can be check, if you run `awk '/ring0_addr/{print $2}' "/etc/corosync/corosync.conf"` from the host on which Proxmox-Updater is installed.
-So connect from first node (on which you install the Proxmox-Updater) to node2 with `ssh pve2 uptime`, for example.
-Then from node2 `ssh pve3 uptime`, and so on.
+So connect from first node (on which you install the Proxmox-Updater) to node2 with `ssh pve2`.
+Then from node2 `ssh pve3`, and so on.

 ## If you want to update the VMs also, you have two choices: